top of page

 We will take care of all the transfers in and out the catamaran.
 If you plan on booking transfers yourself, please make sure you are dealing with a trustworthy, licensed and reliable company.

-Flying is a very interesting option, you bypass all border chaos and will land in the most incredible part of San Blas, far away from the border and the islands filled with day tourists from Panama.
-Entering San Blas by air gives you the perfect start for your vacation, the plane flies over the jungle and then over the cays of San Blas prior to landing right next to the catamaran.
-No need for a long tedious water taxi transfer.
-You can depart from Albrook international airport at 7:30 AM or which ever time we agree on.
-Details and prices here.
+Flying is a very interesting option, you bypass all border chaos and you will land in the most incredible part of San Blas, far away from the border and the islands filled with day tourists from Panama.
+Entering San Blas by air gives you the perfect start for your vacation.
+The plane flies over the jungle and then over the cays of San Blas prior to landing right next to the catamaran. no need for long tedious water taxi transfer.
+You can depart from Albrook international airport at 7:30 AM or whichever time we agree on.
+Private planes for 2 passengers and a child from $650/way with a maximum weight of 500 lbs and up to 5 passengers for $690/way with a maximum weight of 800 lbs; groups of 8 passengers for $1900/way maximum weight 1600 lbs.
+For more guests please reach us.
+Mandatory $12/person airport tax paid to the indigenous.